chapel-lang/chapel/doc/rst/platforms/cray.rst

      module load craype-hugepages16M

    The ugni communication layer can be used with or without so-called *hugepages*.
-Performance for remote variable references is better when hugepages are used.
+Performance for remote variable references is much better when hugepages are used.
 However, using hugepages effectively may require setting ``CHPL_RT_MAX_HEAP_SIZE`` to a value large enough to encompass the program's memory needs (see `Controlling the Heap